Blog » How to Guides » GROW Model Of Coaching

 The Options section of the GROW model was all about brainstorming and finding solutions, but humans have a tendency to delay acting upon solutions.

-This is where you have to follow up with your client to help them achieve their goals.
+Proven methodologies and rigorous analysis show that this is where you have to follow up with your client to help them achieve their goals.